ashleychontos/sort-a-survey/docs/utils.rst

 Utilities
 =========
-Utilities are mostly non-science related functions and capabilities.
-A majority of the utilities provided are to produce useful output data products.
+Most of the utilities provided are meant to provide helpful output files that synthesizes information from the selection algorithm.

 .. module:: sortasurvey